 One of the most irritating things I hear all the time is the idea that “capitalism has always existed,” or something similar.
 It drives me up a wall!
-When I hear it, it's clear that whoever is making this claim is conflating capitalism with voluntary exchange, commerce, markets and trade, which have indeed existed throughout much of human history.
+When I hear it, it's clear that whoever is making this claim is conflating capitalism with commerce, which has existed throughout much of human history.

 I remember getting into an argument with someone online (I know...) who claimed that capitalism has always existed, and always would.
 After a while, it became clear that this person was defining capitalism as, "people voluntarily exchanging stuff with one another."
 Eventually, they admitted this.
 Any time, anywhere, people exchanged one item for another—voila, there was capitalism!